rupshabagchi/Docker-Ethereum/README.md

+# Docker-Ethereum

-# Set up a private geth network using Docker containers and docker compose
+## Set up a private geth network using Docker containers and docker compose

 This runs a container with private ethereum chain with some precreates accounts and preallocated balances.
 There are two ways to get the system running:

 ## Docker container

 Use the build-image script to build the image from scratch or the following command: